Chicago Nursing Home Lawsuits and Settlements

 • $70,000 Settlement (Kane County 2022): A 93-year-old resident of the Alden Courts of Waterford nursing home in Aurora, IL, was classified as a falling risk.
 He fell out of his bed at night and suffered a compound fracture of his left femur and complications related to the injury caused his death.
 The lawsuit alleged that the nursing home failed to prevent the fall and provide prompt medical attention after it happened.

-• $82,500 Settlement (Cook County 2022): A 51-year-old female resident of the defendant nursing home facility died from complications related to injuries she suffered when 2 staff members at the nursing home dropped her on the floor while lifting her from her bed to her chair.
+• $82,500 Settlement (Cook County 2022): A 51-year-old female resident of the defendant nursing home facility died from complications related to injuries she suffered when two staff members at the nursing home dropped her on the floor while lifting her from her bed to her chair.
 The lawsuit alleged violations of the Nursing Home Care Act for failure to use proper lifting equipment.

 • $300,000 Settlement (Cook County 2022): An 88-year-old female nursing home resident was sexually assaulted by a staff member at the facility, resulting in injuries to her inner right thigh, left thigh, right cheek and right eye.
 After she died, her estate sue the nursing home for negligently failing to protect her from the sexual assault.